awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-invocation.md

 **Note**
 Unlike other API actions in Lambda, the name of the action in IAM \(`lambda:InvokeFunction`\) doesn't match the name of the API action \(`Invoke`\) for invoking a function\.

-For more information, see [AWS Lambda Permissions](lambda-permissions.md)\.
+For more information, see [AWS Lambda permissions](lambda-permissions.md)\.

 **Error:** *ResourceConflictException: The operation cannot be performed at this time\.
 The function is currently in the following state: Pending*

 When you connect a function to a VPC at the time of creation, the function enters a `Pending` state while Lambda creates elastic network interfaces\.
 During this time, you can't invoke or modify your function\.
 If you connect your function to a VPC after creation, you can invoke it while the update is pending, but you can't modify its code or configuration\.

-For more information, see [Monitoring the State of a Function with the Lambda API](functions-states.md)\.
+For more information, see [Monitoring the state of a function with the Lambda API](functions-states.md)\.

 **Error:** *A function is stuck in the `Pending` state for several minutes\.*